AllenJonathan/Snake/README.md

 ###### <i> Note: You should have python and pip installed already on your OS. </i>

 #### Without git installed
-- Download the code and extract its contents.
+- Download ZIP file of the code and extract its contents.
 - run `pip install pygame` in terminal
 - run `python main_menu.py` in the project directory